What constitutes "fair wear and tear" at a rental property?

 It is expected that over time a property will have “Fair wear and tear”.
-In Australia, tenants are not responsible for paying for fair wear and tear to a property.
-It’s only when the tenant has been irresponsible, negligent or has intentionally caused damage to premises that they will be liable to pay for repairs.
+In Australia, Renters are not responsible for paying for fair wear and tear to a property.
+It’s only when the Renter has been irresponsible, negligent or has intentionally caused damage to premises that they will be liable to pay for repairs.

-‘Fair’ is relating to the cause of the damage.
+‘Fair’ relates to the cause of the damage.
 For damage to be reasonable, it must have occurred in the course of fair use of the property.

-It’s in the best interests of all parties (tenants, landlords, and their managing agency), to ensure that extensive Condition Reports are completed prior to the tenancy and signed.
+It’s in the best interests of all parties (Renters, Residential Rental Providers, and their managing agency), to ensure that extensive Condition Reports are completed before the tenancy and signed.

 These reports outline the condition of the property in detail and may also include photos and/or video of any items mentioned within the report.